cp2k/cp2k/INSTALL.md

 ### 2u.
 OpenCL Devices

-:warning: **Experimental**, please report any problem.

 OpenCL devices are currently supported for DBCSR and can cover GPUs and other devices.
-Kernels can be automatically tuned like the CUDA/HIP backend in DBCSR.
+Kernels can be automatically tuned like for the CUDA/HIP backend in DBCSR.
 Note: the OpenCL backend uses some functionality from LIBXSMM (dependency).

 - Installing an OpenCL runtime depends on the operating system and the device vendor.
   Debian for instance brings two packages called `opencl-headers` and `ocl-icd-opencl-dev` which can be present in addition to a vendor-specific installation.
 The OpenCL header files are only necessary if CP2K/DBCSR is compiled from source.
-Please note, some vendor implementations ship with outdated OpenCL headers which can prevent using latest features (if an application discovers such features only at compile-time).
-When building from source (at link-time), for instance `libOpenCL.so` is sufficient (ICD loader) but an Installable Client Driver (ICD) is still necessary to "jump" into at runtime.
+Please note, some implementations ship with outdated OpenCL headers which can prevent using latest features (if an application discovers such features only at compile-time).
+When building from source, for instance `libOpenCL.so` is sufficient (ICD loader) at link-time.
+However, an Installable Client Driver (ICD) is finally necessary at runtime.
-- Nvidia CUDA, AMD HIP, and Intel OneAPI are fully equipped with an OpenCL runtime (if `opencl-headers` package is not installed, CPATH can be needed to point into afore mentioned installation, similarly `LIBRARY_PATH` for finding `libOpenCL.so` at link-time).
-Installing stand-alone OpenCL is also possible, e.g., following the instructions for on Debian (or Ubuntu) given for every [release](https://github.com/intel/compute-runtime/releases) of the [Intel Compute Runtime](https://github.com/intel/compute-runtime).
+- Nvidia CUDA, AMD HIP, and Intel OneAPI are fully equipped with an OpenCL runtime (if `opencl-headers` package is not installed, CPATH can be needed to point into such an installation, similarly `LIBRARY_PATH` for finding `libOpenCL.so` at link-time).
+Installing a minimal or stand-alone OpenCL is also possible, e.g., following the instructions for Debian (or Ubuntu) as given for every [release](https://github.com/intel/compute-runtime/releases) of the [Intel Compute Runtime](https://github.com/intel/compute-runtime).
 - CP2K's toolchain supports `--enable-opencl` to select DBCSR's OpenCL backend.